Payment link purchases

 Overview

-Both versions can be used for registering a COF purchase and utilise Payment Page.
-The payment link to this payment form is delivered to the customer by the ecommpay payment platform through email or by the merchant using any available delivery media.
-The merchant chooses the payment link validity period and the payment version and specifies them in the request for the payment.
-The merchant also needs to specify the payment method to use, alternatively, the merchant can allow the customer to choose one of the payment methods available in the merchant project after the customer opens the payment link.
+Purchases of this type utilise Payment Page.
+The payment link to open the payment form is delivered to the customer by the ecommpay payment platform via email or by the merchant using any available delivery media.
+The merchant chooses the payment link validity period and the payment processing scenario and specifies them in the request for initiating the payment.
+The validity period of the link (from the moment when the link is generated in the payment platform to the moment when the request to initiate the payment is received in the payment platform) cannot exceed 30 days, and when the link expires, the payment platform sends a corresponding callback.
+The merchant can also specify the payment method for making the payment.
+Alternatively, the merchant can allow the customer to choose one of the payment methods available in the merchant project.

-Because payment link purchases are processed by using Payment Page, payment requests may contain either a card token or no information about payment instrument.
-In the latter case, the customer is required only to provide evidence of payment instrument validity; there is no need to specify payment instrument details in the payment form.
+Because payment link purchases are processed via Payment Page, payment requests either do not contain payment instrument data, or provide it in the form of a card token.
+In the latter case, the customer is required only to prove the validity of the payment instrument; there is no need to specify payment instrument details in the payment form.

-As in other payment types, payment link purchase may require additional procedures such as 3‑D Secure authentication, provision of additional payment information, or currency conversion.
-These procedures are performed by Payment Page and require no additional effort on merchant's web service side.
+As in other payment types, payment link purchase may require additional procedures such as the 3‑D Secure authentication, submission of additional payment information, or currency conversion.
+These procedures are performed on the side of Payment Page and require no additional effort on the merchant's web service side.

 Processing scenarios

-Suppose that your customer wants to make a 12.99 GBP purchase by using payment link and asks you to send the payment link to email baskerville@mail.uk.
+Suppose that your customer wants to make a 1379.50 USD purchase by using payment link and asks you to send the payment link to email eddington@mail.uk.

 1. The web service sends to the payment platform a request with parameters that require the ecommpay platform to send the payment link to customer.